Kiki VanDeWeghe

-Ernest Maurice "Kiki" VanDeWeghe III (born August 1, 1958) is a German-born American-Canadian former professional basketball player, coach and executive who is an advisor for the National Basketball Association (NBA).
+Ernest Maurice "Kiki" VanDeWeghe III (born August 1, 1958) is an American former professional basketball player, coach and executive who is an advisor for the National Basketball Association (NBA).
 As a player, he was a two-time NBA All-Star.

 Biography

-VanDeWeghe was born in Wiesbaden, West Germany, the son of former NBA player Ernie Vandeweghe and Colleen Kay Hutchins, the winner of the 1952 Miss America pageant.
+VanDeWeghe was born in Wiesbaden, West Germany, the son of former NBA player Ernie Vandeweghe (who was serving as a physician for the U.S. Air Force while stationed overseas in Germany) and Colleen Kay Hutchins, the winner of the 1952 Miss America pageant.

-VanDeWeghe moved back to the U.S. as a child and eventually wound up playing college basketball for the UCLA Bruins, where he earned all-conference honors in the Pac-10 (now known as the Pac-12).
+VanDeWeghe moved back to the U.S. as a child and wound up playing college basketball for the UCLA Bruins, where he earned all-conference honors in the Pac-10 (now known as the Pac-12).
 He led the Bruins to the 1980 NCAA championship game, where they would lose to Louisville.
 He became an excellent scorer and outside shooter in the NBA, averaging 20 points for seven consecutive seasons.
 He was particularly known for his use of the stepback, a move he was so proficient at that it was often referred to as the "Kiki Move" toward the end of his career.
 VanDeWeghe's teams qualified for the NBA playoffs in 12 of his 13 seasons in the league, although none of his teams ever won the NBA championship.
 VanDeWeghe was later the general manager of the Denver Nuggets and the New Jersey Nets, and a head coach of the Nets.
 He was the NBA's executive vice president of basketball operations for eight years (2013–2021).

 For the bulk of his career, VanDeWeghe spelled his surname "Vandeweghe" (with only the V capitalized), a spelling used by his parents before their deaths, and still used by his niece who has a prominent tennis career.
 In 2013, he announced he was changing the spelling of his name to "VanDeWeghe", in honor of his recently departed paternal grandfather and namesake.